 These vegan pumpkin cookies are healthy, gluten-free and make a delicious breakfast or treat!
 Lightly spiced and full of chocolate chips, pumpkin seeds and dried cherries.

 For more vegan cookie recipes try these Banana Breakfast Cookies or this Vegan Biscotti.

-I decided to call these cookies Pumpkin Power Cookies for a reason!
+I like to call these cookies Pumpkin Power Cookies!
 They are like magic.
 The flavor and texture is so delicious nobody will guess these cookies are gluten-free, vegan, grain-free and naturally-sweetened.

-I am crazy about pumpkin baked goods and I love these cookies because they will make your house smell like fall – but from a healthy treat.
+They’re also loaded with delicious mix-ins like chocolate chips, pumpkin seeds and dried cherries.
+I love these cookies because they will make your house smell like fall – but from a healthy treat.

 Like these Carrot Cake Power Cookies, these vegan cookies get their good texture from a flaxseed slurry (ground flaxseed mixed with warm water).
 The flaxseed/water mixture acts as an egg-replacement, binder and healthy superfood in these cookies.

 Ground flaxseed is anti-inflammatory and contains omega-3s, antioxidants, and fiber.
 I also love it’s nutty flavor.
 These cookies are also full of healthy fats from the almond butter and more nutrients from the vitamin-rich pumpkin.
 But you will mostly love these because they are delicious!

 Tip: Be sure to use dairy-free chocolate chips to keep these vegan.
 The combination of chocolate chips, dried cherries and pumpkin seeds is spot on.